Our Blog | The Intern Group | Internship Tips & Advice

 1. Use data to demonstrate success

-When you’re listing any internship on a resume (including a remote internship) it’s essential to highlight your successes.
+When listing an internship on a resume (including a remote internship) it’s essential to highlight your successes.
 The best way to illustrate these successes and to show potential employers what you bring to the table is to use concrete numbers.
 Nothing is as valuable on a CV or resume as data that demonstrates success!
-Consider including sales numbers or other success metrics to demonstrate how well you performed in your role.
+Consider including sales numbers or other success metrics to illustrate how you performed in your role.
 Think about projects you were assigned or tasks you completed.
 How were they measured?
 How did you know you did well?
 In many cases, those same metrics are great for explaining your value to people who weren’t in the room.

 2. Identify hard skills